gagaha/biblepay-docker/README.md

 # biblepay-docker

- Docker Container for Biblepay
+A Docker Container for Biblepay

 Based on Ubuntu 16.04, this container will run biblepayd.
 Contains also the biblepay-cli and all necessary dependencies and libraries.
 For configuration, either link the volume to a local path and edit biblepay.conf or pass environment variables.